Douglas Hyde: Presidency

 Despite being placed in a position to shape the office of the presidency via precedent, Hyde by and large opted for a quiet, conservative interpretation of the office.
 His age and health obligated him to schedule periods of rest throughout his days, and his lack of political experience caused him to defer to his advisers on questions of policy and discretionary powers, especially to his Secretary, Michael McDunphy.
 On 13 November 1938, just months after Hyde's inauguration, Hyde attended an international soccer match between Ireland and Poland at Dalymount Park in Dublin.
 This was seen as breaching the GAA's ban on 'foreign games' and he was subsequently removed as patron of the GAA, an honour he had held since 1902.

-After a massive stroke in April 1940, plans were made for his lying-in-state and state funeral.
+After a massive stroke in April 1940, plans were made for his lying-in-state and a state funeral.
 However, Hyde survived, albeit paralysed and having to use a wheelchair.

-Although the role of is largely ceremonial, the president has the authority under the Constitution to refuse to grant a dissolution of the Dáil where the Taoiseach has ceased to retain the support of a majority of the Dáil, and to refer legislation to the Supreme Court before signing it into law.
+Although the role of the President of Ireland is largely ceremonial, the president has the authority under the Constitution of Ireland to refuse to grant a dissolution of the Dáil where the Taoiseach has ceased to retain the support of a majority of the Dáil.
+The president is also the guardian of the constitution and may refer legislation to the Supreme Court before signing it into law.

+On 31 July 1943, the Irish postal service release a set of postage stamps valued at ½ and 2½ pence bearing a portrait of Hyde to commemorate the fiftieth anniversary of the Gaelic League.